denten-books/plain-text/30-format.md

 archive of texts written by and for machines supports the tiny, in comparison, corpus of human-compatible literature.

-Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
+Despite its formative impact on practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
 Instead, we consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive decorative elements---fleurons, daggers, and pilcrows---the programmatic sign actively molds text into context.
-Words are arranged in space.
+Unlike passive decorative elements---fleurons, daggers, and pilcrows---the programmatic sign actively molds text to context.
+Words find their topography.

 At the maximally blunt limit of its capabilities, format governs access.
-For example, commands can render some words and sentences visible on screen while suppressing others.
-The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
+Commands can render some words and sentences visible on screen, for example, while suppressing others.
+The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but politics of text.
 Code determines its audience, privileging certain voices and modes of reading.
 In this sense, the programmatic sign acquires its non-representational, tactical character.
-Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]
+Stripped of references, resemblances, and designations it commands and controls.[^ln3-bdrld]

-[^ln3-bdrld]: Recall @baudrillard_simulacra_1994, 139-40.

 Unlike figurative description, machine control languages function in the imperative.
 They do not stand for action---they are action.
 More binding than